ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 In practice... it's way more complicated than that.
 Hover states work great on devices with a mouse pointer, but on touchscreen devices like smartphone and tablets, you can't hover or focus an element - you're either touching it, or you're not.

-In this example, each side of the border responds to a different pseudo-class, and the background-color responds to the `:active` state:
+In this example, each side of the border responds to a different pseudo-class, and the background-colour responds to the `:active` state:

 {% example state-selectors.html %}